J-O-B/ripe-recipe/README.md

 * Fix: Generate a random string and attach this string to each list.
 Therefore even adding the same product twice will essentially create fields that can be differentiated between.
 This was chosen as a viable solution as I wanted to retain a nested list style within my database.

-A full list of testing can be found in the [Testing](assets/readme/testing.md)

 --------------------
 ## **Deployment**